singhrohit-coder/swiggy-clone/README.md

    npm start
    ```

-5. Open your browser and visit `http://localhost:1234` to view the project.

 ## How It Works

 - The `Header` component displays the logo and navigation items, along with a button that toggles between "Sign in" and "Logout" based on user interaction.